 What is VoIP?

-Stands for Voice over Internet Protocol (VoIP) Telephone Service
+It stands for Voice over Internet Protocol (VoIP) Telephone Service.

-This global manufacturer had recently completed an installation of an enterprise wide VoIP telephone system and engaged their local carrier’s account team to conduct an audit and network evaluation.
+A global manufacturer recently completed the installation of an enterprise-wide VoIP telephone system.
+Upon completion, they engaged their local carrier’s account team to conduct an audit and network evaluation.
 The results provided by this vendor did not meet the client’s expectation.
-They retained CBI to perform a complete evaluation and audit of all local, data and long distance services.
+To dig deeper, they retained CBI to perform a complete evaluation and audit of all local, data, and long-distance services.

-During the audit CBI identified a multitude of lines, assorted circuits, payphones and trunks not in use at various locations.
-Through our process these lines/circuits were located and evaluated, and determinations were made that these service lines could be eliminated.
-This resulted in an on-going annual savings of $165,300.
+During the audit CBI identified a multitude of lines, assorted circuits, payphones, and trunks not in use at various locations.
+Through our process these lines/circuits were located and evaluated, and the determination was made that these service lines could be eliminated.
+This resulted in an ongoing annual savings of $165,300!

-Our team compared all invoices and services against numerous corporate contracts and discovered discounts being applied incorrectly, incorrect charges, features and services not needed and contracts that were not implemented correctly; all resulting in credits of $300,000.
+Additionally, CBI's team compared all of the client's invoices and services against numerous corporate contracts and discovered incorrect charges, wrongly applied discounts, unnecessary services and features, and flawed contracts — all resulting in credits of $300,000.